 Limiting Dialysis Clinic Revenue: If passed, Proposition 8 would put a cap how much outpatient kidney dialysis clinics may charge patients, and would impose penalties for excessive bills.
 The measure would also prohibit clinics from discriminating against patients based on their method of payment.
 In a push for accountability, clinics would also be required to report annually to the state costs, revenue and charges

-For more on Prop.
-8, read Health Care Reporter Sammy Caiola's story about the contentious and confusing proposition.
-You can also read PolitiFact California reporter Chris Nichols' story about the large amount of money the dialysis industry has raised to try to defeat Prop.
+To learn more about Prop.
+8, read Sammy Caiola's story about the contentious and confusing proposition.
+You can also read Chris Nichols' story about the large amount of money the dialysis industry has raised to try to defeat Prop.
 8.

 Proposition 9 (No longer on the ballot)